Joshua Tree Map Trek

 Hazards:

-Weather could be a factor - check the online forecast in the days preceding the event.
+Weather could be a factor - check the

 Temperatures could be in the 90s or in the 50s, but probably in the 70s.